zilmarinen/Deltille/README.md

 # Credits

-The Deltille framework is primarily the work of [Zack Brown](https://github.com/zilmarinen)
+The Deltille framework is primarily the work of [Zack Brown](https://github.com/zilmarinen).

 Special thanks go to;

 - [Boris the Brave](https://www.boristhebrave.com) for his extensive articles on grid systems, dual contouring, marching cubes, ortho-tiling and so much more.
 - [Oskar Stalberg](https://t.co/qakKgmxfai) for inspiring posts on procedural generation and wave function collapse.
-- [Amit Patel](https://www.redblobgames.com) for stimulating deep dives into hexagonal grids, coordinate systems and grid edge classifications.
+- [Amit Patel](https://www.redblobgames.com) for stimulating deep dives into hexagonal grids, coordinate systems, grid edge classifications and graph theory.